bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 64°
+- 61°
-- heavy intensity rainmist
+- mistmoderate rain
-- 80% humidity
+- 86% humidity
-- 20 mph wind
+- 17 mph wind
 - 0.01 inches of precipitation in the past 24 hours

 ## Temperature History